griffda/PROCESS-/documentation/proc-pages/installation.md

 Once Process has built inside the container, it can be tested (as in the following section) by running `pytest`.
 Once the test suite passes, this confirms that your Docker container runs Process with the same results as the CI system.
 Process can now be developed and run as before, with the build and running taking place inside the container.

-There is also a helpful VS Code extension for Docker containers that may be helpful.
+There is also a VS Code extension for Docker containers that may be helpful.

 ## Testing
 As a first basic test that the setup has been successful try importing the package from outside of the repository folder in a Python interactive interpreter: